Postdoctoral Researcher in Political Science,

 Carella

-I completed my DPhil at Mansfield College, Oxford; previously, I graduated with first class honours from St. Antony's College, Oxford (MPhil in European Politics) and the University of Manchester (Bachelor's Degree in Politics and International Relations).
+I completed my DPhil at Mansfield College, Oxford; previously, I graduated with first class honours from St. Antony's College, Oxford (MPhil) and the University of Manchester (Bachelor).
+My work has appeared in publications like the British Journal of Political Science, Legislative Studies Quarterly and Electoral Studies.
 You can find here a copy of my CV.

-In my research, I employ quantitative methods, and I have a keen interest in the use of statistical techniques for social measurement.
+In my research, I employ mostly quantitative methods, with a particular interest in regression discontinuity designs and statistical techniques for social measurement.
+I am also currently engaged in mixed-methods collaborations.

 I have taught, in various capacities, a range of topics in political sociology, comparative government, European and British politics as well as quantitative methods.